isabelandreatta1/Unit_3/DB Unit3 Project.md

 ### Feasibility Report
 **Technical Feasibility: Is there existing technology sufficient to implement the proposed solution?**

+The technical requirements for the proposed solutions are very low, as long as the client has a computer, she will not have an issue with accessing the program.
+Because Kivy is multi-platform, there are no specific needs for which type of computer.

 **Economical Feasibility: Is the proposed system cost-effective?**

+The program is extremely accessible and cost-effective.
+As mentioned previously, the only neccessary item is a computer (network not needed).

 **Legal Feasibility: Any conflicts between proposed system and regualtions/laws?**

+Kivy is free for both personal and commercial uses, so in that regard, there are no concerns about conflicts.
+Also, the project will remain small-scale and I have no intentions of getting the program copy-righted.

 **Operational Feasibility: Are there existing organisational practices and procedures sufficient to support the operation of the new proposed system?**

+While python is simple to understand and has many developers wellversed in it, the Kivy community remains small.
+This means that there are not many technicians which will be able to maintain it.
+But, Kivy is an easy language to understand if someone has knowledge of Python, and this project will be heavily documented on this Github repository.
+Also, the program is  simple so there will little need for maintanence.

+**Schedule Feasibility**:

+The project is due on April 1st, including development and documentatiton.
+This is feasible since we are provided approximately 3 weeks to work on it and the project has limited features.

 ### Success Criteria